chenbrjc/wmvc-rtrf/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;<b>pwmvc-pusher-datachannel:</b> A pWMVC realization based on <a href="https://angularjs.org/">AngularJS</a>, <a href="https://github.com/pusher/pusher-js">PusherJS</a>, and <a href="https://www.webrtc-experiment.com/DataChannel/">DataChannelJS</a>.

-Detailed illustration and discussion of these designs and implementations are to be introduced.
+Detailed illustration and discussion of these designs and implementations can be found in <a href="https://www.infoq.com/articles/mvc-real-time-reactive-fulfillment">this InfoQ article</a>.